Updated: May 28, 2021

 You may be thinking, “Missy, really ‘havoc’?
 Didn’t ya go overboard just a bit with that word choice?”

-Well, check out the information below from Webmd.
+Well, check out the information below from WebMD.
+I think it will help prove my point.

 And in the same article, it lists the diseases or health problems from stress.